Frequently Asked Questions

 Graduate Commencement for both the Class of 2020 and the Class of 2021 will be held on Thursday evening, May 6, followed by the Class of 2021 Undergraduate Commencement on Saturday, May 8, and the Class of 2020 Undergraduate Commencement on Sunday, May 9.
 Timing for these events and other details will be shared at a later date

-Students who might be positive as determined by their proximity to known COVID-19 carriers, recent travel, and other situations will need to quarantine.
-Students who test positive for COVID-19 will be isolated for 14 days and not attend in-person classes.
-Those who live relatively close by may return home, and we have secured off-campus space where PSU will provide meals, transportation, and remote classes until the student retests negative.
-We arrange testing for off-campus students as well.
+Students who may have been exposed to known COVID-19 carriers will need to quarantine.
+Students who test positive for COVID-19 will be isolated for 10 days and not attend in-person classes.
+Those who live relatively close by may return home, and we have secured off-campus space where PSU will provide meals, transportation, and remote classes.
+Quarantine testing may be arranged by calling (603) 535-2409.